Sign In Register

 Is Baker a Good Place to Live?

-Based on current data, Baker receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include low unemployment, affordable housing, abundant sunshine.
-Areas to be aware of include a high uninsured rate, high obesity rates.
-Baker stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Baker receives an overall livability score of 2.5 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, affordable housing, abundant sunshine.
+Areas to be aware of include elevated crime rates, a high uninsured rate, high obesity rates.
+Baker has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs